Hey! Westward Ho!

 Kitesurfers get their kicks at the southern end of this beach (with surfers at the top), although it’s prohibited during July and August.
 As the fun police decided that the teaching of all kitesports in Saunton Sands is forbidden, it’s only available for independent riders.

 Although a word of warning before rigging up here- take a good look at the forecast before heading out.
-A massive storm hit the UK earlier this year and a fatality occurred for an experienced kite instructor, on this beach.
+A massive storm hit the UK in 2019 and a fatality occurred for an experienced kite instructor, on this beach.
 Whilst the exact cause of death is not known, the winds were said to be hefty.

 Another top spot similar to Westward Ho! with plenty of swell along a cruisy 2.5 mile sandy beach.
 Head just head north of Croyde Bay to find Woolacombe, and rig up a bit further south for a quieter ride…this popular place also gets busy during the peak summer season.